Map rail infrastructure

 History tab on the Analysis pane

-Once complete, your buffer layer will appear on the map and be listed in the Layers pane.
+Once complete, your buffer layer appears on the map.

 Note: